-Jeanine, wants to know how to retrieve text messages from an old phone.
-Leo says that there are several ways.
-Sometimes, they are stored up in the cloud with your carrier.
-You can ask the technician at the phone store to transfer all the data over.
-There are also apps that will enable you to do it, including Android apps.
-SMS Backup and Restore.
-Put it on the old phone and it will backup all the messages to the cloud.
-Then you can restore them to the new phone.
-Samsung also has it's own called SmartSwitch.
+Jeanine wants to know how to retrieve text messages from an old phone.
+Leo says that there are several ways to do it.
+Sometimes they are stored up in the cloud with the carrier.
+She can ask the technician at the phone store to transfer all the data over.
+There are also apps that will enable her to do it, including Android apps like SMS Backup and Restore.
+She can put it on the old phone and it will back up all the messages to the cloud.

 Carmine has 2 factor authentication on most of his systems, but some use SMS, and he thinks that's not very secure.
 Leo says that there will always be a trade-off between security and convenience.
 But SMS is far easier to crack than independent authentication through an authenticator.
 Leo says to contact the cellphone company and have them put their additional layer of authentication on her phone.